 Tier 2 ratings receive a "Yes" in Column 1 for all non-negotiable criteria (Criteria 1 - 4), but at least one "No" in Column 1 for the remaining criteria.
-Tier 3 ratings receive a "No" in Column 1 for at least one of the non-negotiable criteria.

-Section to make a final decision for the material under review.
-Criteria Y/N Final Justification/Comments l: Non-Negotiables 1.
-Focus on Major Work No Materials for Grade 2 devote approximately 60% of clas time to the major work for this grade.
+FINAL EVALUATION Compile the results for Sections I and II to make a final decision for the material under review.
+Section Criteria Y/N Final Justification/Comments I: Non-Negotiables 1.
+Focus on Major Work No Materials for Grade 2 devote approximately 60% of class time to the major work for this grade.
 2. Consistent, Coherent Content No There are six supporting standards in Grade 2.
-Only 3 c those standards are connected to major standards.
+Only 3 or those standards are connected to major standards.
 3. Rigor and Balance Yes Materials address all three aspects of rigor.
-Material develop conceptual understanding of key mathematica concepts throughout each module while exposin students to real life situations.
-Materials also give attention to individual standards that set an expectation of procedural skill and fluency that allow sufficien practice of the skill being addressed.
-4. Practice-Content Connections No There is no analysis or description which connects the Standards for Mathematical Practice and the Standard for Mathematical Content provided for evaluators.
+Materials develop conceptual understanding of key mathematica concepts throughout each module while exposing students to real life situations.
+Materials also give attention to individual standards that set an expectation of procedural skill and fluency that allow sufficient practice of the skill being addressed.
+4. Practice-Content Connections No There is no analysis or description which connects the Standards for Mathematical Practice and the Standards for Mathematical Content provided for evaluators.
 5. Alignment Criteria for Standards for Mathematical Content Not evaluated.
 Non-negotiable criteria not met.
 II: Additional Alignment Criteria and Indicators of Quality 6.
 Alignment Criteria for Standards for Mathematical Practice Not evaluated.
 Non-negotiable criteria not met.
 7. Indicators of Quality Not evaluated.
 Non-negotiable criteria not met.
+FINAL DECISION FOR THIS MATERIAL: Tie er III, Not representing quality I 1